 Investing in a DirectBond portfolio through FIIG means you will have control over what you invest in, when you buy and sell, access to daily pricing and market leading reporting.
-This note suggests a beginner’s portfolio that can be scaled up or down and meets my suggested 70% investment grade, 30% high yield allocation
+This note suggests a beginner’s portfolio that can be scaled up or down and meets our suggested ~70% investment grade, ~30% high yield allocation.

 Those new to investing in bonds may find the range of bonds and the risks and returns on offer overwhelming.
-Here I suggest a beginner’s bond portfolio for $500,000 that can be scaled up or down if you want to invest more or less.
-The portfolio meets my suggested target 70% investment grade and 30% high yield to boost overall returns.
+Here I suggest a beginner’s bond portfolio for $600,000 that can be scaled up or down if you want to invest more or less.
+The portfolio meets our suggested target range of ~70% investment grade and ~30% high yield to boost overall returns.

 Here are a few key things to consider:

 - What is your goal for the portfolio?

 - Good relative return given the risk involved